Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/dungeon-entrance-exit.md

 ## Typical procedure

-1. The tester walks to the dungeon entrance point.
+1. The tester walks to the dungeon entrance
-2. The dungeon is loaded and the world is unloaded.
+2. The dungeon is loaded and the world is unloaded
-3. The tester walks to the dungeon exit point.
+3. The tester walks to the dungeon exit
-4. The world is loaded and the dungeon is unloaded.
+4. The original world is loaded and the dungeon is unloaded

 ## Alternative procedures